jdx/mise/README.md

 ### [experimental] `.rtx.toml`

 `.rtx.toml` is a new config file that replaces both the global config and the `.tool-versions` file.
-Think of `~/.config/rtx/config.toml` as just a special `.rtx.toml` which is used from any directory on the machine.

 It allows for functionality that is not possible with `.tool-versions`, such as:

 - setting arbitrary env vars while inside the directory
 - passing options to plugins like `virtualenv='.venv'` for [rtx-python](https://github.com/jdxcode/rtx-python#virtualenv-support).
-- specifying plugin repo url for custom plugins so it does not need to be added manually
+- specifying custom plugin urls

-Here is what the config looks like:
+Here is what the `.rtx.toml` looks like:

 ```toml
 [env]